This vegetarian lasagne is so quick and easy to make. Filled with carrots, peppers, courgettes and mushrooms it’s the perfect meat free dinner recipe!

 Meat free day!
 And I have the perfect meat free recipe for you!

 Blogging makes me realise that we eat meat free pretty regularly.
-There’s already been a baked falafel recipe, a roasted veg orzo salad and a caprese pasta salad over the past few weeks and now I’m adding this super delicious one pot vegetarian lasagne to the list.
+There’s already been a baked falafel recipe, a roasted veg orzo salad and a caprese pasta salad over the past few weeks and now I’m adding this super delicious one pot veggie lasagne to the list.

-So this lasagne.
 I love lasagne so much but I often can’t be bothered to go through the whole shebang of layering and whatnot (although if you do feel like going the whole hog then try out my classic beef lasagne recipe).

 So a few months ago I decided to try out a much simpler one pot lasagne and it turned out so well.
 Like so well.

 As soon as I’d made it I knew that I needed to make an easy vegetable lasagne too.

 As I mentioned before we eat vegetarian quite a lot and I’m often trying to find ways to make our favourite dishes without meat so a vegetable lasagne is right up my street.

 I threw all our favourite vegetables in this lasagne but you can definitely switch it up and add whatever you fancy.